Pivot Tables in ExcelAugust 21, 2019 2022-05-26 7:47

 If your data is currently in a compact outline, you can convert the pivot into a Tabular Format which will separate “City” and “Category” into two different columns.

-To do that, click on the Pivot Table > Click on Design Tab > Click on Report Layout under Layout section > Click on “Show in Tabular Form”.
+For this, you have to click on the Pivot Table > Click on Design Tab > Click on Report Layout under Layout section > Click on “Show in Tabular Form”.

 5. Move the Pivot Table